 by Bianca Drennan, ND

-- 1/4 of a ripe avocado, slice remaining avocado for salad
+- 1/4 of a ripe avocado, slice remaining avocado for a salad

 - 2 green onions, chopped